Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Every business is working to demonstrate to its customers that it is an eco-friendly operation that is well aware of sustainability and preserving the environment.
 This single factor has moved to the forefront of customer concerns and motivates customers to purchase from and work with certain companies.

-Repurposing and recycling waste materials is the ultimate demonstration of a well run organization and concern for the environment.
+Repurposing and recycling waste materials are the ultimate demonstration of a well-run and environmentally friendly organization.
 Cardboard balers are a central part of taking waste and converting it into raw material for future use, which is a goal of all ecological programs.

 Time Saving

-Though cardboard can appear anywhere in an organization, the shipping dock receives and handles the most.
-In a normal operation, without a cardboard baler, cardboard is collected during the day and removed by the cleaning staff or by dock workers.
-The collection, gathering, and disposing of cardboard from shipping is time consuming and labor intensive.
-Having a cardboard baler closely positioned to where cardboard collects can remove clean up time and the waste of workers’ time.
+In a normal operation, without a cardboard baler, cardboard is collected during the day and removed by cleaning staff or dock workers.
+Collecting, gathering, and disposing of cardboard from shipping is time-consuming and labor-intensive.
+Having a cardboard baler closely positioned to where cardboard collects can reduce time spent cleaning up.

-As items and packing materials are removed, they can be immediately placed in the baler that can operate automatically during high volume periods or when needed manually.
-The amount of time for collecting and disposing of cardboard is eliminated with efficiency as well as the savings of time.
+As items and packing materials are removed, they can be immediately placed in the baler that can operate automatically during high-volume periods or manually when needed.
+The amount of time for collecting and disposing of cardboard is eliminated with efficiency.

 Chapter Six – Types of Cardboard

-An important key to baling cardboard is being aware of the different types, which can affect the operation of the baler.
-The term cardboard is a generic term used to describe a wide variety of paper materials that have been shaped and formed into the cardboard.
-Different grades of cardboard are designed to perform specific tasks that vary from shipping heavy machinery to cardboard for protecting electronic devices.
+An important key to baling cardboard is being aware of the different types that can affect the operation of the baler.
+The term cardboard is a generic term used to describe a wide variety of paper materials that have been shaped and formed.
+Different grades of cardboard are designed to perform specific tasks, from shipping heavy machinery to protecting electronic devices.

 Essentially, the type of cardboard baler and its durability has to match the type and grades of cardboard that will be processed.
-Using a vertical cardboard baler to process heavy thick cardboard can radically affect a baler’s performance.
+Using a vertical cardboard baler to process heavy, thick cardboard can radically decrease its baler’s performance.

 Corrugated Fiberboard